What is the True Downtime Cost (TDC)?

 These guide lines are self sustaining.
 Most have identified their bottlenecks.
 Just make sure you haven’t overlooked one hanging on a wall, in a back room, or outside the building.
 I have talked about identifying the True Cost, so the appropriate priorities are set.
 Next, I’ll comment a little on adopting standards and using OEE.

 Actually a combination of two methods are used to bridge the gap between data collection and management technique.
-Strict usage of TDC metrics and data sharing standards like MIMOSA.
+Strict usage of true downtime cost metrics and data sharing standards like MIMOSA.
 Implementation of programs like TPM, requires the proper structure, measures, information and commitment.
 Only using vague, generalized tools like OEE to base day to day financial decisions on, can cost thousands to millions.
 Build your facility on rock; build it on standards.

 Overall Equipment Effectiveness